ARBML/masader/README.md

 ## Collaborative Work

-Masader was developed as part of the [BigScience project for open research 🌸](https://bigscience.huggingface.co/), a year-long initiative targeting the study of large langauge models and datasets.
-The goal of the project is to research language models in a public environment outside large technology companies.
-The project has more than 700 researchers from 50 countries and more than 250 institutions.
-Mainly, we conducted the research as part of the data sourcing working group which is responsible for collecting sources for multilple languages.
+Masader was developed in 2021 as part of the [BigScience project for open research 🌸](https://bigscience.huggingface.co/), a year-long initiative targeting the study of large langauge models and datasets.
+In 2022, Masader was furthere developed by the arbml team and community.

 ## Citation